Spark Seminars Spring 2021

-Students will be able to enroll in one of these seminars to fulfill the SPARK General Education Requirement. *For first year students beginning Fall 2019.
-(Updated 12/018/19)
+Students will be able to enroll in one of these seminars to fulfill the SPARK General Education Requirement. *For first year students beginning Fall 2020 or Spring 2021.
+(Updated 11/13/20)

 This course in the field of archaeology interfaces with science, history, and popular culture.
-The goal is to encourage critical thinking and teach students the social context of the discipline of archaeology.
+The goal is to encourage critical thinking and teach you the social context of the discipline of archaeology.
 It incorporates components of reading, writing, and basic research and library skills.
-It will examine how archaeology is presented to the general public, explore the myths about archaeology, and archaeologists, and contrast these popular constructs with archaeological realities.
+It will examine how archaeology is presented to the general public, explore the myths about archaeology and archaeologists, and contrast these popular constructs with archaeological realities.
 It provides an overview of archaeological epistemologies including basic archaeological history, theories, methods, and practices including the ways in which data are recognized, recovered, analyzed, interpreted, and presented.
-By taking this approach the course seeks to encourage better consumers of not just archaeological media but of all media by teaching critical thinking skills.
-Students analyze public representations by evaluating the sender, the media, and the message.
-The course also encourages an appreciation of historic preservation efforts and hopes to instill in the students a proprietary sense so that they will take a proactive stance in the stewardship of the faint, fragile and irreplaceable archaeological record.
+By taking this approach, the course seeks to encourage better consumers of not just archaeological media but of all media by teaching critical thinking skills.
+You analyze public representations by evaluating the sender, the media, and the message.
+The course also encourages an appreciation of historic preservation efforts and hopes to instill in you a proprietary sense so that you will take a proactive stance in the stewardship of the faint, fragile and irreplaceable archaeological record.